Speak No Evil (2024 film): Plot

-Upon retrieving Hoppy, Paddy and Ciara apologize for their behavior, and subtly accuse the Daltons of judging them.
-The Daltons decide to stay to keep the peace, but the strange, unsettling behavior continues.
-After an incident where Paddy throws a chunk of cheese at Ant, Ant steals a set of keys and leads Agnes to a locked shed.
-Inside is a collection of luggage and personal possessions belonging to various families.
-Using a photo album, Ant reveals to Agnes that Paddy and Ciara are serial killers who lure families to their farmhouse, rob and kill them, then cut out the tongues of their children, using them to assist in luring their next victims.
-Ant shows Agnes that this has happened to him and his loving family, and that Paddy and Ciara intend to make the Daltons their next victims.
-Agnes fakes having her first period and manages to get Louise and Ben alone to explain the situation.
-At their wit's end, the family decides to leave, calmly so as not to arouse suspicion and contact the police to save Ant.
+Paddy and Ciara apologise for their behaviour and the Daltons decide to stay to keep the peace.
+However, their unsettling behaviour continues.
+Ant steals Paddy's keys and takes Agnes to a locked shed.
+Inside, there is a huge collection of luggage and personal possessions, as well as a photo album of Paddy and Ciara with multiple other families, revealing they are serial killers who lure families to their farmhouse, rob and kill them, then cut out the tongues of their children.
+Agnes fakes getting her first period and manages to get Louise and Ben alone to explain the situation.
+Horrified, the Daltons decide to leave calmly with the intention of coming back with the police later to save Ant.

-Paddy and Ciara, realizing that their plan has been figured out, sabotage the Daltons's car and hide Agnes's bunny to delay their departure, subtly mocking them as they do so.
-When the Daltons finally drive off, Paddy throws Ant, who cannot swim, into a pond.
-Ben rescues Ant before a gun-wielding Paddy and Ciara capture them, and force them to transfer their savings before preparing to kill them and cut out Agnes's tongue.
-However, the Daltons immediately fight back, with Louise attacking and injuring Paddy, allowing the Daltons and Ant to flee into the house, while a stunned and enraged Paddy, Ciara, and their accomplice from the diner, Mike, hunt for them.
-In the ensuing chase and struggle, Louise kills Mike and saves Ben before the family flees to the roof, while Ciara attempts to attack them but ultimately falls to her death.
+Discovering their secret has been learnt, Paddy and Ciara, with the help of their accomplice Mike, sabotage their getaway and capture the family, forcing them to transfer their life savings before preparing to kill them and cut out Agnes's tongue.
+Louise attacks and injures Paddy, allowing the Daltons to flee into the house with Ant.
+In the ensuing chase and struggle, Louise kills Mike with a hammer and saves Ben before the Daltons escape to the roof, while Ciara attempts to shoot them with a shotgun.
+Louise hits her, causing Ciara to fall off the roof to her death.

-As the family attempts to escape, Paddy emerges, holding Agnes at gunpoint.
-As Paddy declares his intention to replace Ciara with Agnes as his companion, Agnes manages to inject Paddy with a syringe of ketamine, incapacitating him.
-As the family departs, Ant approaches a now-powerless Paddy, and after Paddy acknowledges his fate by saying to Ant, "That's my boy", an enraged Ant bludgeons him to death with a brick, letting out all his pain and anger towards him.
-The family and Ant leave the farmhouse; on the drive, Agnes gives her stuffed bunny to Ant, who sobs quietly.
+As the Daltons attempt to leave, Paddy appears, holding Agnes at gunpoint.
+As Paddy declares his intention to replace Ciara with Agnes as his companion, Agnes manages to inject Paddy with a syringe of ketamine originally intended for her, incapacitating him.
+As the Daltons depart, Ant approaches Paddy, and after he accepts his fate by saying to Ant, "That's my boy", an enraged Ant bludgeons him to death with a brick while screaming, letting out all his pain and anger as the Daltons watch in horror.
+The traumatized family and Ant finally leave the farmhouse; on the drive home, Agnes gives Hoppy to Ant, who sobs quietly in relief.